cfurukawa6/Snake-DQN/README.md

 # Snake-DQN
-Summer 2019 Project - Deep Q Learning
+Summer 2019 Project
+- Using Deep Q Learning to create to perfect snake player
+- Neural network needs tuning
+- only got to a highscore of ~20